Mod-phi convergence I: Normality zones and precise deviations

-\begin{itemize} \item renormalized subgraph count statistics in Erd\"os-R\'enyi random graph $G(n,p)$ (Theorem \ref{thm:moddevgraphs}) for a fixed $p$ between $0$ and $1$.
-The moderate deviation probabilities in this case are given and compared with the literature on the subject in Section~\ref{sec:erdosrenyi}.
-Our proof of the mod-Gaussian convergence also imply a local limit theorem and a Berry-Esseen estimate, see \cite{FMN14}. \item in our last application in \S\ref{sec:central}, we use the machinery of depen\-den\-cy graphs in non-commutative probability spaces, namely, the algebras $\C\sym(n)$ of the symmetric groups, all endowed with the restriction of a trace of the infinite symmetric group $\sym(\infty)$.
+Our next examples lie in the framework in which mod-Gaussian convergence is obtained {\em via} bounds on cumulants (Section \ref{subsec:modgaussfromcumulants}).
+In Section \ref{sec:depgraph}, we show that such bounds on cumulants typically arise for $X_n=\sum_{i=1}^{N_n} Y_i$, where the $Y_i's$ have a {\em sparse dependency graph} (references and details are provided in Section \ref{sec:depgraph}).
+With weak hypothesis on the second and third cumulants, this implies mod-Gaussian convergence of a renormalized version of $X_n$ (Theorem \ref{thm:modgaussiangeneralsparsegraph}).
+This allows us to provide new examples of variables converging in the mod-Gaussian sense. \begin{itemize} \item First, we consider subgraph count statistics $X_\gamma$ in Erd\"os-R\'enyi random graph $G(n,p)$ (Theorem \ref{thm:moddevgraphs}) for a fixed $p$ between $0$ and $1$.
+Moderate deviation probabilities in this case are given and compared with the literature on the subject in Section~\ref{sec:erdosrenyi}.
+We are also able to determine the size of the normality zone of $X_\gamma$. \item In our last application in Section \ref{sec:central}, we use the machinery of depen\-den\-cy gra\-phs in non-commutative probability spaces, namely, the algebras $\C\sym(n)$ of the symmetric groups, all endowed with the restriction of a trace of the infinite symmetric group $\sym(\infty)$.
 The technique of cumulants still works and it gives the fluctuations of random integer partitions under so-called {\em central measures} in the terminology of Kerov and Vershik.